 Lawns have little value to birds and other wildlife and require much more water than native plants.
-Therefore, Plumas Audubon Society is starting a new program to encourage community members to transform their lawns into "Bird-Friendly and Climate-Wise Yards".
+Plumas Audubon Society started new program to encourage community members to transform their lawns into "Bird-Friendly and Climate-Wise Yards".
 This involves providing good habitat for birds (food, water, shelter and cover) and reducing water consumption by reducing lawn area, planting native species, eliminating the use of insecticides, providing a water source, and installing nest boxes and feeders.

-With the help of nine high school students from around the county in the Upward Bound program, we literally dug in to our first Bird-Friendly and Climate-Wise Yard project on Saturday, Nov.
-14, in Quincy community member, Leslie Mink’s yard.
+This program started in 2015 with the help of nine high school students from around the county in the Upward Bound program, we literally dug in to our first Bird-Friendly and Climate-Wise Yard project in Quincy community member, Leslie Mink’s yard.
 With the expert guidance of Scott Edwards, both a birder and landscaper, who provided great educational information, the students dug up a good deal of sod and moved it to a compost pile and planted a variety of native plants, generously donated from California Sister Nursery.
-Interested in changing your lawn into a habitat?
-Let’s talk!
-Contact email@example.com.
-The birds and bees will thank you!

 The mission of Plumas Audubon is to promote understanding, appreciation, and protection of the biodiversity of the Feather River Region, especially birds, through education, research, and the restoration and conservation of natural ecosystems.